 shop 5 products

-If you want to add an exfoliating step into your routine, lactic acid is one of the most gentle acid exfoliators and Mahbuba recommends The Ordinary's Lactic Acid 5% + HA, £5.50.
-Follow with CeraVe Moisturising Lotion, £15, which is packed with skin-repairing ceramides, known to soften and moisturise dry skin.
+In the evening, if you're looking to add an exfoliating step into your routine, lactic acid is one of the most gentle acid exfoliators, such as The Ordinary's Lactic Acid 5% + HA, £6.75.
+Follow with La Roche-Posay's Cicaplast Soothing Face and Body Balm, £18, which is packed with skin-repairing ingredients to sooth and protect even the most sensitive skin.

-If you want to adjust this routine for the morning, simply remove the lactic acid step and follow your moisturiser with a high factor sunscreen, such as Vichy Idéal Soleil Anti-Ageing Sun Lotion, £16.50.
+For a morning routine, simply remove the lactic acid step and follow your moisturiser with a high factor sunscreen, such as Vichy Idéal Soleil Anti-Ageing Sun Lotion, £18.95.

-Dermatologist Dr Jenny Liu has the perfect skincare routine for 'normal' skin, which is skin that is neither too oily nor too dry.
+Dermatologist Dr Jenny Liu has the perfect routine for is skin that is neither too oily nor too dry.
 Cleansing twice a day (in the morning and evening) is your first step.
-Choose a gentle cleanser that won't strip the skin, making it feel tight or uncomfortable, such as Honest Beauty Gentle Gel Cleanser, £16.
+Choose a gentle cleanser that won't strip the skin, making it feel tight or uncomfortable, such as Honest Beauty Gentle Gel Cleanser, £13.50.
 In the morning, Dr Liu suggests following your cleanse with a vitamin C serum to boost brightness and to protect against environmental aggressors like pollution.
-R29 loves Lumene Nordic C [Valo] Glow Boost Essence, £29.90.
+R29 loves Lumene Nordic C [Valo] Glow Boost Essence, £32.90.
 Then apply a light moisturiser followed by high factor sunscreen, or simply a moisturising sunscreen.
 Take these products up to your eye area for added moisture.